daisyy125/ga-project-2-spelling/README.md

 # Spelling BusyBees

 My app is called Spelling BusyBees.
 It’s a dictionary app for kids to look up their spelling words of the week and to keep track of their previous defined words in a list format.
-I chose this dictionary API because it provides definitions, pronunciations and example sentence for Intermediate level.
+I chose this dictionary API because it provides definitions and pronunciations for Intermediate level.
 In the future, I’d like to add a feature so that users can also find the synonym of the word and store previous words searches on a spelling list to review again when needed.

 ## Table of Contents:
 - [User Stories](https://github.com/daisyy125/ga-project-2-spelling#user-stories)